mm-camelcase/k8s-remote-devenv/README.md

 ### Prefer a local IDE?
-Eclipse Che provides a browser-based IDE out of the box, prefer the familiarity and advanced features of your local IDE No problem!
-A remote workspace can be easily accessed using your local IDE, just like working with a local filesystem.
-This guide will walk you through setting up and configuring your local IDE to connect seamlessly with a remote Eclipse Che workspace, ensuring you get the best of both worlds: the convenience of cloud resources and the power of your preferred development environment.
+Eclipse Che provides a browser-based IDE out of the box.
+If you prefer your local IDE, no problem!
+You can easily connect it to your remote workspace and work just like with a local filesystem.
-(todo: review & shorten)

 ### Archict...